viveshok/dev/README.md

 # dev

 Miscellaneous configs, script and utils for my DEV environment

-* latexthat.sh <file.tex> triple-compile file.tex to get bibliography and
-in-document references straight, then clean the destination folder of scruff files and finally open the resulting PDF with evince
-* backup.py picks files of predefined extensions in predefined directories (and their subdirectories), zips them and finally sends the zipped archive to your gmail account
-* cheatsheet.html is yet another vim / xmonad / shell cheatsheet
-* setup.sh adjust my laptop xmonad configuration to an external monitor

 ## network manager on debian